-It is worth noting that in the 1810 Précis de la Géographie Universelle there is also a mappemonde showing, perhaps for the first time, a map of the world with a full outline of Australia.
+It is worth noting that in the 1810 Précis de la Géographie Universelle there is also a mappemonde showing, probably for the first time, a map of the world with a full outline of Australia.

-Figure 15 Précis de la Géographie Universelle, Mappe-monde, 1810 Malte-Brun 1810 Online Digital Sources and Annotation System
+Figure 17.
+Précis de la géographie universelle, Mappe-monde, 1810 Malte-Brun 1810

-In view of Lapie's statement in the 1812 atlas that he did not have direct access to de Freycinet's charting, it is a mystery how he was able to map the blank part of the south coast by 1809.
-He stated that he had drawn from the first volume of Voyage de Découvertes from 1807,38 but there is insufficient detail in that, and none of the other sources he used for the 1812 atlas appear to have been available in 1809.
+In view of Lapie's statement in the 1812 atlas that he did not have direct access to de Freycinet's charting, it is a mystery how Lapie was able to map the blank part of the south coast by 1809.
+He stated that he had drawn from the first volume of Voyage de Découvertes from 1807, but there is insufficient detail in that, and none of the other sources he used for the 1812 atlas were available in 1809.
 This mystery may well be a matter for future research.

-Having thus considered and eliminated known contenders to the Freycinet map of 1811, we are therefore able to conclude with some confidence that it was indeed the first full map explicitly of Australia as such to be published.
+Having thus considered and eliminated known contenders to the Freycinet map of 1811, we are therefore able to conclude with some confidence that it was indeed the first full map of Australia to be published, and qualify that by saying it is the first full map explicitly of Australia as such to be published.